Including Certificate Authority Root Certificates in Java

 Use of your root certificates: If accepted into the program Oracle will have the right, but not the obligation to, distribute your root certificates in our Java Runtime Environment’s (JRE) root certificate store.

-The process starts by sending e-mail with the following information to JAVASE-CA-REQUEST
+The process starts with a globally recognized Certificate Authority with broad and international customer base, and/or existing program participant sending e-mail with the following information to JAVASE-CA-REQUEST_WW_GRP

 Contact information for two members of your organization: First Name, Last Name, Title, email Address and phone numbers.

 Company name and address

 Backup/Alternate contact name and address, preferably a durable contact that can survive employee turnover (eg, "legal@companynameDOTcom")

 Company web page address (URL)

 Link to a Certificate Practice Statement

 List of all current third-party audits your CA practice has passed